 Many 19th- and early 20th-century artists were fascinated by the landscapes of the Southern Alps and the West Coast, although painting often meant enduring sandfly bites and a damp climate.
 Petrus van der Velden visited the Ōtira area many times, and made more than 20 paintings of the striking river scenery.

 Among many photographers who have specialised in West Coast landscape and the bush, Andris Apse and Craig Potton are noteworthy.

 Film-maker Gaylene Preston and cinematographer Alun Bollinger both have West Coast roots.

 The West Coast’s good-quality kaolin clays have been used in pottery, both locally and outside the region.
 There are a number of pottery workshops, the most long-standing being Hector Pottery, north of Westport, which produces ware reflecting the colour and textures of the West Coast landscape.

 Boulders of pounamu (greenstone or jade) are found close to Hokitika, and many stone-carving workshops have grown up since the 1970s.
 Modern carvers use fast-cutting diamond tools.
-Although a large quantity of tourist souvenirs are produced, a number of skilled carvers (including Theo Schoon and Ian Boustridge) have produced high-quality jewellery, often incorporating Māori designs.
+A large quantity of tourist souvenirs are produced, and a number of skilled carvers (including Theo Schoon and Ian Boustridge) have produced high-quality jewellery, often incorporating Māori designs.